Reducibility of low dimensional Poincar\'e duality spaces: A geometric approach to reducibility

 and deduces that there is no obstruction of lifting an element in $\H^2(X;\Z/2)$ to a map

 Using once again that $X$ is a 4-dimensional PD space it follows that there is thus no obstruction to realising any element in $\H^2(X;\Z/2)$ as $w_2$ of a stable oriented vector bundle over $X$.
-So pick such a bundle $E$ whose $w_2$ equals $w_2(X)$.
+So pick a bundle $E$ with $w_2(E) = w_2(X)$.
 It has a first Pontryagin class $p_1(E) \in \H^4(X;\Z)$.
-There is a canonical identification $\H^4(X;\Z) \cong \Z$ because $X$ is oriented and I will suppress this identification in the notation.
+There is a canonical identification $\H^4(X;\Z) \cong \Z$ because $X$ is oriented and we will suppress this identification in the notation.
 Since

 its parity is determined by the cohomology ring of $X$ and $w_2(X)$.
 It follows that the parity of $f^*(p_1(E))$ and the parity of $p_1(M)$ agree: